pipelight/jucenit/README.md

 - [x]: edit global configuration with favorite editor
 - [ ]: "push -d" to remove a chunk from global configuration
-- [ ]: pretty print configuration chunk as json
+- [ ]: allow passing a string to "jucenit push"

 Tls/Ssl: